quiminbano/ft_transcendence/README.md

 ## Introduction <a name="Introduction"></a>
-This project is created by using vanilla JavaScript for the SPA frontend and Python with Django on Apache/WSGI as backend.
+This project uses vanilla JavaScript for the SPA front end and Python with Django on Apache/WSGI as the backend.

 ## Setup <a name="Setup"></a>
-In order to run the poject you need:
+To run the project you need the following:
 1. Docker
 2. Docker Compose v2.x.x
-3. A .env file in the root of the project with following variables (fill in whatever value you want):
+3. A .env file in the root of the project with the following variables (fill in whatever value you want):
     - POSTGRES_USER=""
     - POSTGRES_PASS=""
     - POSTGRES_DB=""